 Evidence & safety

-A practical note on How to keep long routine plans realistic in facial wellness content for a desk break where the user wants less jaw tension and fewer choices, written with realistic expectations and a specific next step.
+A practical note on Evidence limit: long routine plans for a desk break where the user wants less jaw tension and fewer choices, written with realistic expectations and a specific next step.

 Direct answer